 The Milton School Food Service Program offers an online payment option as well as a payment by check.
-Our online website is www.myschoolbucks.com allow for parental restrictions limiting a child's spending at the point of service.
+Our online website is www.myschoolbucks.com

+We encourage our families to pre-pay for meals at the paid or reduced price rate to help ensure children have consistent access to meals without accruing unpaid meal charges.
+This pre-payment system includes a feature to allow for parental restrictions limiting a child's spending at the point of service.
 For example, the system could allow families to place specific limits on à la carte purchases.
 Families can contact the food service office for further information.
 We also accept checks at all six of our schools.
 We have locked mail boxes in the cafeteria and main office of each school.
 Checks should be made out to the Milton School Food Service Program.